marcocacciabue/infinity/README.md

 :+1: You are ready to classify your data.

 ## :whale: Docker image available

+Another way to run **INFINITy** is to use the docker image.
+For this please follow these steps:

 1. If you don´t already have it, install docker:
     <https://www.docker.com/get-started>.